mindkin/hourfleet/docs/carkit.md

 - The number printed on your SIM should be 16 digits length.
 - If the SIM card shows 13 digits then there are three unprinted digits which prefix the 13 that are shown.
 You'll need to speak to your carrier as all 16 digits are required when configuring the carkit in \<yourtenancy\>.hourfleet.com.
 - If the SIM card shows 19 digits + one alphabetic character, then the first two digits should be ignored, and the true SIM number is the following 16 digits.
 T-Mobile SIMs are in this general form.
 General info on this topic is [here](http://www.imei.info/faq-what-is-ICCID/).
-If your SIM number is shown as 19 digits + one apha character

 ### SIM Installation